akam/dota5stack/README.md

 ## To do:

+- Fix steam profile button
 - Implimiment buttons to use AJAX and jQuery
+- filter all by MMR & Position
 - Plan and style information of offline and online lists
 - Profile page to include a small bio of the user
 - Pending and accepting team invites (currently captain invites people to teams)